judsonlmoore/judsonlmoore.com/_posts/travel/destinations/turkey/2013-05-05-weekend-in-istanbul.markdown

   - europe
   - turkey
   - istanbul
-excerpt:		If you find yourself having a weekend in Istanbul, Turkey, then this is the guide for you!
+description:		If you find yourself having a weekend in Istanbul, Turkey, then this is the guide for you!
 I was there just three days but saw a huge amount of sites.
 image:			/assets/images/2013/05/IMG_1765.jpg
 ---